akaupang/macha/README.md

 Having set an alias as suggested above, issue `macha` in the working directory of choice.
 This directory should contain the CHARMM-GUI input scripts.
 Python3 needs to be in the $PATH or available through an active conda environment.

-##### System creation for transformato
+##### System creation for transformato (via the CLI or via direct Python calls)
-Call `macha` in the working directory of choice.
-This directory must contain a subdirectory called "data", which in turn contains a subdirectory called "original", in which PDB files of ligands, complexes or RNA should reside.
+If you want to perform direct Python calls, copy `main.py` from its package location `/path/to/macha/main.py` (if the git repo was cloned), to the working directory.
+The working directory must contain a subdirectory called "data", which in turn contains a subdirectory called "original", in which PDB files of ligands, complexes or RNA should reside.
 These directory names can be changed by editing `main.py`.
 More advanced options, such as a segment ID filter to allow production of multimeric complexes and adjustable system pH for addition of hydrogens, are exposed in `main.py` and users with less typical use cases/input structures are encouraged to explore these.
 Proper documentation may follow at some point.
 For now, advanced users are referred to the source code (found in `functions.py` and in `charmm_factory.py`)

+Call `macha` in the working directory of choice, if you are using the CLI.

 The submenu "System creation for transformato" is accessed by clicking "t".
 Here, five run types are exposed (the corresponding direct Python calls are shown in parentheses);
 - Make water boxes/complexes from ligands/proteins/complexes (`python3 main.py`)